 Cheryl Osimo

-As Cape coordinator, Cheryl Osimo organizes Silent Spring Institute’s education and outreach efforts, including conducting information sessions for Cape residents and organizations, convening public advisory committee meetings and other public forums, serving as liaison to media and local officials, and organizing programs and activities that support the Institute’s research agenda.
+Cheryl is one of the founders of Silent Spring Institute and is also the Institute’s Cape Cod Coordinator.
+As Cape Cod Coordinator, she organizes Silent Spring Institute’s education and outreach efforts, including conducting information sessions for Cape residents and organizations, convening public advisory committee meetings and other public forums, serving as liaison to media and local officials, and coordinating programs and activities that support the Institute’s research agenda.